ssebastianmag/hydrogen-wavefunctions/README.md

 #### 1.1 Wavefunctions

-Central to the theory of quantum mechanics is the concept of the wavefunction ($\psi$), which provides a complete description of a quantum system's state.

-It's a mathematical function that associates a probability amplitude to every point in the configuration space of the system, serving as a mathematical representation of a particle’s state and it probabilistic behavior in space and time.
+A wavefunction, often denoted as ($\psi$), represents the quantum state of a particle in a system.
+It provides information about the probability amplitude of position and momentum states of the particle.

 ---

 #### 1.2 Electron Density | Probability Density

-The probability density ($|\psi|^2$), also known as the electron density, describes the likelihood of finding a particle at a given position in space.
+The square magnitude of the wavefunction, ($|\psi|^2$), gives the probability density for the particle's position in space.
-It is the square of the magnitude of the wavefunction.

 For an electron in an atom, it describes the spatial distribution of the probability of locating the electron.

 ---